SamStudio8/samstudio8.github.io.off/_posts/2015-07-23-bridgebuilding-p2.md

 ### Rinse and Repeat
 Whilst designed to function together and co-existing in the same package, `bridgebuilder` is not currently a *push button and acquire bridges* process.
-Luckily for me, back in 2014 while I was frantically finishing the write-up of my undergraduate thesis, Josh had prepared a `Makefile` with the purpose of orchestrating our construction project.
+Luckily for me, back in 2014 while I was frantically finishing the write-up of my undergraduate thesis, Josh had **quickly** prepared a **prototype** `Makefile` with the purpose of orchestrating our construction project.

 This was neat, as it accepted a file of filenames (a "fofn") and automatically took care of each step and all of the many intermediate files inbetween.
 More importantly it provided a